-EDQ will seek innovative responses to the development of the CGV, targeting diversity of residential product and price points and excellence in design.
-These core outcomes will ensure the CGV delivers a strong legacy for a vibrant, inclusive and connected mixed use community after the GC2018.
+EDQ will seek innovative responses to the development of the CGV, to ensure a strong legacy for a vibrant, inclusive and connected mixed use community is delivered for use after GC2018.

-The actions Desired outcomes
+The actions

-EDQ will:
+EDQ will seek to support opportunities to:

-- " undertake demolition works and delivery of early works infrastructure to prepare the site for development and streamline the delivery process for the preferred development partner - " undertake a two staged competitive bid process involving an Expression of Interest (EOI) and Request for Proposal (RFP) to identify an appropriate development partner to deliver the CGV - work with successful shortlisted proponents in the RFP phase of the process to ensure submitted proposals meet CGF requirements and achieve desired outcomes - work with GCCC and the CGIA to ensure delivery of CGV is consistent with CGF requirements as well as the longer term vision for the site to be developed as the key health care, research and technology, residential, office and retail part of the Gold Coast Health and Knowledge Precinct - work with the Gold Coast 2018 Commonwealth Games[TM] Corporation (GOLDOC) to deliver overlay works and temporary infrastructure and services for temporary facilities - assist the successful development partner to achieve pre sale conditions on finance by underwriting pre-sale commitments - " include in landowner development agreements provisions requiring the development partner to develop the CGV (including permanent and temporary residential and associated retail) in time for GC2018 to satisfy CGF requirements.
+- " undertake demolition works and delivery of early works infrastructure to prepare the site for development and streamline the delivery process for the preferred development partner - " undertake a two staged competitive bid process involving an Expression of Interest (EOI) and Request for Proposal (RFP) to identify an appropriate development partner to deliver the CGV - " work with successful shortlisted proponents in the RFP phase of the process to ensure submitted proposals meet CGF requirements and achieve desired outcomes - " work with CGC and the CGIA to ensure delivery of CGV is consistent with CGF requirements as well as the longer term vision for the site to be developed as the key health care, research and technology, residential, office and retail part of the Gold Coast Health and Knowledge Precinct - " work with the Gold Coast 2018 Commonwealth GamesTM Corporation (GOLDOC) to deliver overlay works and temporary infrastructure and services for temporary facilities - " assist the successful development partner to achieve pre sale conditions on finance by underwriting pre-sale commitments - " include in landowner development agreements provisions requiring the development partner to develop the CGV (including permanent and temporary residential and associated retail) in time for GC2018 to satisfy CGF requirements.